nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 For the grammatical part, I’m still taking time to learn all the twists and turns of the grammar to be able to compact it.
 It's in Vietnamese though.
 I’d like to publish it online for free and will open-source it someday.

-I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations pretty bad.
+I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations that I've read pretty bad.
 Either they lack philosophical insight or the understanding of the chinese language is not up to par.
 It's a good exercise to learn the chinese language and I'm adding it to the practice section of the app.

 ### Plants nursery

-We are in the process of closing down our plants nursery/shop and finding a new home to live in.
+We are in the process of closing down our plants nursery/shop.
 It was fun.
 I've come to appreciate our friends, the trees (木) more.
 We've had some plans to move to a place near a lake and a small forest (林), but they fell through.
 So now, we're staying in the same city for at least 6 more months.
+We are moving our remaining plants to our new small flat.
+It's a noisy area, but it has a West-directed view, which is perfect for watching sunset every day.
 Our cat will still be able to use his indoor litter box and his two cardboard properties and our [dog](/files/painting_dog.jpg) will still have to bear the hostility of city dwellers.

 ### Making a game